graze/sprout/docs/setup/configuration.md

     # [optional, string] A custom directory name for this schema, only required if it is different from the `schema` value
     dirName: directory

+    # [optional, array[string]] A list of tables (as regular expressions) to exclude from actions
+    exclude:
+      - 'table1'
+      - 'table2'
+      - 'migrations'
+      - 'table[456]'

     # [required] Connection details
     connection: &default_connection